S-P-A-N-N-E-R-S/Frontend/README.md

 The plugin loads the VectorLayer into a QgsGraph and the QgsGraph into a new VectorLayer.

+# Compile resources and ui files

+The *.qrc and *.ui files can be complied with the following command: `make compile`

 # Deploy plugin to QGIS3

 The plugin can be deployed to QGIS on Linux with the following command: `make deploy`